 Do Waterproof Cycling Socks Work?

-waterproof socks standing in waterThe simple answer is yes; waterproof socks are waterproof.
+The simple answer is yes; waterproof socks are truly waterproof.
 You can literally stand in water, and your feet will stay dry.

 Does that mean your feet will stay dry through a cold, wet ride?
 Not necessarily.
-While they do a great job, it’s a scenario where “if the thunder don’t get you, the lightning will.”.
+While they do a great job, it’s a scenario where “if the thunder don’t get you, the lightning will.”
 The socks do, in fact, seal out water, but it’s still difficult to keep water from seeping into your socks from above the cuff.

 Theoretically, you could wear rain pants that reach below your socks and somehow seal the cuff to create a watertight system.
 But anyone who has cycled in the rain for hours at a time knows that scenario is unlikely.
-Water is tenacious stuff, and when your legs are soaked, the water eventually follows gravity into your socks, whether waterproof or not.
+Water is tenacious stuff, and when your legs are soaked, the water eventually follows gravity into your socks, waterproof or not.

 Multi-Purpose